thecheis/Boston-Icons/README.md

 # Boston - Icon theme for GNOME Shell

 **Boston is an icon theme inspired by functionalist design.**
+An elegant and sober look for your desktop.

 It is intended to be used with GNOME Shell 3.32 or higher and adapt well with Adwaita.

 ### Do you like my work and do you want support it?
-Then, please, [buy me a coffee](https://www.paypal.me/ChrisDiaz)  to keep on! :wink:
+You can [make a donation](https://www.paypal.me/ChrisDiaz).
+Every support is really appreciated. :wink:

 ### Thanks!